-9. Investment properties
+9. Investment property

-2021 2020
+2022 2021

-Balance at the beginning of the year 2,342,000 2,390,000
+Balance at the beginning of the year 1,420,000 2,342,000

-Disposals (926,000) -
+Disposals - (926,000)

-Changes in fair value 4,000 (48,000)
+Change in fair value - 4,000

-Balance at the end of the year 1,420,000 2,342,000
+Balance at the end of the year 1,420,000 1,420,000

-- During the year ending on December 31, 2021, pursuant to a property sale contract signed on September 16, 2021, the Group's management sold an investment property with a carrying value of KD 926,000, in return for an amount of KD 960,000 collected net during the subsequent period to the accompanying consolidated financial statements after deducting installments of Iqara finance related to the property amounting to KD 520,000 as on December 31, 2021 (Note 5 c), the sale resulted in a gain of KD 34,000, reported in the consolidated statement of profit or loss for the year ended December 31, 2021. - The fair value of investment property as of December 31, 2021, amounted to KD 1,420,000 (2020 KD 2,342,000). based on valuations performed by independent valuers using recognized valuation techniques and principles. - In estimating the fair value of investment properties, the valuers had used the valuation techniques listed in the following schedule and had considered the nature and usage of the investment properties:
+- The fair value of investment property as of December 31, 2022, amounted to KD 1,420,000 (2021 KD 1,420,000). based on valuations performed by independent valuers using recognized valuation techniques and principles. - In estimating the fair value of the investment property, the valuers used the valuation technique listed in the following schedule and considered the nature and usage of the investment property:

+2022

+Class of investment property Residential building Valuation technique Income capitalization Levels of fair value hierarchy Level 3 Fair value 1,420,000

 2021

 Levels of fair value

-Class of investment property Valuation technique hierarchy Fair value

-Residential buildings Income capitalization Level 3 1,420,000

--

-2020

-Levels of fair value

-Class of investment property Valuation technique hierarchy Fair value
+Class of investment property Residential building Valuation technique Income capitalization hierarchy Level 3 Fair value 1,420,000

-Residential buildings Income capitalization Level 3 2,342,000

-- Management of the Group has complied with the Executive Regulations of Capital Markets Authority with respect to guidelines for valuation of investment properties. - The investment properties are pledged in favor of a local bank against financial lease contracts (Note 12).
+- Management of the Group has complied with the Executive Regulations of Capital Markets Authority with respect to guidelines for valuation of investment properties. - The investment property is registered under the name of a lending Bank against Ijara payable obligation.
+During the year ended December 31, 2022, the Group settled the full Ijara obligation and the transfer of the ownership of the property is currently under process.